illsk1lls/RescueMaker/README.md

 Instructions:<br>

 1.)
 Download/Run the .CMD file<br>
 2.)
-Select a USB from to burn to by disk number (e.g. 1, 2, 3 - press enter to refresh list if needed)<br>
+Select a USB from the list by disk number (e.g. 1, 2, 3 - press enter to refresh list if needed)<br>

 NOTE: Use caution when selecting a drive.
 The tool will only burn to USB devices, but the USB will be erased/overwritten.